Before you get started with transactional journeys, it might be helpful to start with the basics: What are journeys?

 While transactional text messages have strict rules for what can and cannot be included, you can add promotional messages to a transactional journey using a Subscription Type branch step.

-The subscription type branch lets you send promotional messages to subscribers who opted in to promotional content, and transactional messages to subscribers who did not opt in to promotional content.
+The subscription type branch lets you send promotional messages to subscribers who opted in to promotional content, and transactional messages to subscribers who didn't opt in to promotional content.
 The subscription type branch step works similarly to the other branch steps.

 This Order Shipped journey has four steps: